sous-chefs/users/README.md

 }
 ```

-* Note: Only Data Bag Items with the `"action": "remove"` and a searchable
+* Note: Only Data Bag Items with the action *remove* and a searchable
   `group` attribute will be purged by the `:remove` action.

-The default recipe makes use of the 'users_manage' Lightweight Resource
+The `sysadmin.rb` Recipe makes use of the `users_manage` Lightweight Resource
 Provider (LWRP), and looks like this:

 ```ruby